IkaiT555/indian-restaurant-takeaway-mba/README.md

 The core MBA metrics used in this project are:

 - Support – how frequently an item or itemset appears in the dataset.

-Example: “Pilau rice” is in 30% of all orders → support = 0.30
+   Example: “pilau rice” is in 30% of all orders → support = 0.3.

 - Confidence – given that a customer ordered item A, how likely are they to also order item B?

-Example: If 70% of orders with “naan” also include “pilau rice”, then confidence(naan → pilau rice) = 0.70.
+   Example: If 70% of orders with “naan” also include “pilau rice”, then confidence(naan → pilau rice) = 0.7.

-Lift – how much more likely items are to appear together compared to if they were independent.
+- Lift – how much more likely items are to appear together compared to if they were independent.
-Lift > 1 means the items are positively associated (they appear together more often than chance).
+   - Lift > 1 means the items are positively associated (they appear together more often than chance).
+And item Y is likely to be bought if item X is alredy bought.
+   - Lift = 1 implies no association between items.
+   - Lift < 1 means the items are negativity associated.
+Item Y is unlikely to be bought if item X is bought.

 ## 📑Data Preparation
 Main Files: